Public Hero ﹟1: Plot

 Jeff's boss, Special Agent James Duff, had warned Jeff not to get involved with Terry.
 The whole operation seems to be derailed, so Duff fires Jeff.

 However, Jeff has an idea.
 Knowing that the gang is planning to strike that day, he tricks Dr. Glass into taking him to their hideout, a roadhouse named Little Paree.
 He notifies Duff, who arranges an ambush.
 A fierce gunfight ensues.
 All of the gang members are killed except Sonny, who escapes.
 A dying Dr. Glass confirms that Sonny was the boss.

 Weeks go by, but Sonny eludes capture.
 A newspaper publishes photographs of Sonny and Jeff side by side—one captioned "Public Enemy No. 1", and the other "Public Hero No. 1".
 Duff and Jeff learn that Sonny has undergone plastic surgery.
 Knowing that he must be short of money, they place an advertisement supposedly from Terry offering to provide Dinkie with money.
 His sister is placed under surveillance at the vaudeville theater where she is the cashier.
-Sure enough, he approaches her for money at the theater and is spotted.
-Terry warns him, but he is gunned down in an alley by Jeff.(Several critics have noted the similarity between Sonny's death scene and the killing of John Dillinger outside the Biograph Theater in Chicago.)
+As hoped, he approaches her for money at the theater and is spotted.
+Terry warns him, but he is gunned down in an alley by Jeff.

 Afterwards, Terry wants nothing to do with her brother's killer.
 However, Jeff corners her on a train and they reconcile.